MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/prepare-for-management.md

 - **Backup**: Backup configurations and processes that you can use to restore state in compliance with your organization’s service-level agreements (SLAs).
 - **Business continuity and disaster recovery (BCDR)**: A BCDR configuration that allows you to failover and restore service in compliance with your organization’s SLAs.
 - **Security posture**: Enrollment in the Microsoft Defender for Cloud policies selected by your organization to perform security posture management and vulnerability detection.
 This might include the deployment of vulnerability detection services or the Microsoft Defender for Endpoint agent.
-- **Serial console for Azure Virtual Machines**: Enable [serial console](/troubleshoot/azure/virtual-machines/serial-console-overview) in Virtual Machines to help with troubleshooting.
+- **Serial console for Azure Virtual Machines**: Enabling a [serial console](/troubleshoot/azure/virtual-machines/serial-console-overview) in Virtual Machines to help with troubleshooting.
 - **Enable automatic shutdown**: Configuration of automatic shutdown schedules for virtual machines that meet business requirements.
-- **Tags:** Deployment of tags and remediation of incorrect tags.
+- **Tags**: Deployment of tags and remediation of incorrect tags.
 - **Update management**: The periodic update of virtual machines such as with Azure Update Manager.

 If you identify a missing management goal, you should add it to your remediation plan for the workload.